 There are No Accidents in Adoption

-If you are currently pregnant and desiring to make an adoption plan for your child, please contact me.
+If you are currently pregnant and are thinking of putting a baby up for adoption, please contact me.
 I am here to support you and provide you the services you may need.
+We want all our birth mothers and parents to know that…

 - You are not alone.